|Oklahoma Field Operations Guide

 To request that an OKFOG presentation be given during your meeting or conference, please contact Nikki Cassingham.

-During the distribution of the OKFOG, an Introduction to the OKFOG presentation will be given, along with a short training.
-If you are unable to attend a scheduled distribution, you may view the presentation and training by clicking on the links below.
+During the distribution of the OKFOG, an introductory presentation will be given, along with a short training.
+If you are unable to attend a scheduled distribution, you may view the presentation and training by clicking on the link below.

 The OKFOG: An Introduction for First Responders